-Upon entry to the program, the DGS will assign each student a mentor from among the faculty (taking into account the student's declared interests).
-The student should meet with his or her faculty mentor at least twice a semester to discuss his or her plans, concerns, and progress through the program.
+Upon entry to the program, the DGS will assign each student a mentor from among the faculty.
+The student should meet with his or her faculty mentor once a month to discuss his or her plans, concerns, and progress through the program.
 Mentors may be changed on request from either the student or the mentor.
-Once the student is at the dissertation phase, the student's dissertation director will play the role of mentor.
+Once the student has been assigned a qualifying exam committee, the chair of that committee will play the role of mentor.
+It is expected that the chair of the qualifying exam committee, but this can be changed on request at any time.